 Pet Tech: How The PetPace Smart Collar Data Is Improving Pet Health and Wellness

 Imagine being able to continuously monitor your pet’s vital signs and activity by using a rechargeable smart collar and computer app.
 PetPace’s new technology

+Mark Epstein, DVM, Medical Director, TotalBond Veterinary Hospitals, says this latest advance in pet care is crucial, since cats and dogs can’t tell us what’s going on.
 Although veterinarians are trained to recognize behavioral and physical signs of illness, the non-verbal patient creates challenges for the doctor, as well as the pet owner.
 Biometric wearable devices allow for pets to ‘speak’ to caregivers in a way never before possible, by conveying various physiologic parameters.

+For home monitoring post-illness or post-surgery, for example, vets might detect a pet spiking an unexpected fever, or one that suddenly is less active, indicating a potential problem before it becomes more serious.
+Wearable biometric devices are the next evolution in monitoring health at home, and when necessary, illness and recovery, Dr. Epstein points out.
+PetPace CEO Abraham Menkes says wearable technology remotely and non-invasively collects data related to a pet’s physiology and behavioral patterns.
 Data is transferred wirelessly to the cloud, where a powerful analytics engine transforms it into useful information.
 When a cause of concern is identified, such as elevated pulse or respiration, high temperature, pain or stress, an alert is sent to the pet owner or the veterinarian via a SmartPhone, SMS, email or telephone.

 A comprehensive approach